danielcaldas/react-d3-graph/README.md

   ],
 };

-// the graph configuration, you only need to pass down properties
-// that you want to override, otherwise default ones will be used const myConfig = {
+// the graph configuration, just override the ones you need const myConfig = {
   nodeHighlightBehavior: true,
   node: {